akastoras/akastoras.github.io/books.markdown

 This is a collection of books I have read, am currently reading or want to read.
 I will try to keep it up to date as much as possible.
 The point for this page is:
 1. To keep my readings in one place
 2. For people with similar interests to see this list and either contact me to discuss one of those books or suggest a new book to me (see [contact](/contact.markdown))
-3. Seconarily, someone could get inspiration from this list, but if I am being honest I don't care so much about that :joy:
+3. Also, someone could get inspiration from this list, but if I am being honest I don't care so much about that :joy:

 ## Books I am currently reading